- JUST FOR POSITION DO NOT DELETE

-The Lunar New Year audience and celebration is canceled, a practice followed hereafter.
+The lunar New Year audience and celebration is canceled; this practice is followed henceforth.

 Wanli Reign, 21st Year

-The emperor issues a foeffment proclamation, naming his eldest, third, and fifth sons as princes.
+The emperor issues a proclamation, naming his eldest, third, and fifth sons as princes.

-At age thirteen, the emperor’s eldest son Zhu Changluo begins his formal education.
+At age thirteen (in sui), the emperor’s eldest son Zhu Changluo begins his formal education.